 The next time you’re sitting down with your advisor, consider asking him or her about the investment philosophy behind their investment decision-making process and how investment styles fit into that process.

 You may also want to consider asking your advisor to provide you with a ‘style box’ designed to visually represent your portfolio across certain style categories including size as well as the degree to which your investments contain qualities that are typically sought after by those adhering to either a value or growth framework.

 In following this approach, you will not only come away with a more informed understanding of the different types of investments that make up your portfolio, but you will also receive valuable feedback on how closely your investment manager is paying attention to this important aspect of portfolio construction.

 We believe all Canadians should have a safe place to ask questions.

 We’re finance nerds who want to share our love of wealth management with Canadians.
 Our experience has taught us that many Canadians don’t have a resource to turn to when they want to make a wealth management change or simply want to know more about the Canadian investment landscape.
 Whether you’re an experienced investor or a beginner we’d love to hear from you to see how we might be able to help you out.

 It may seem unusual to hear this, but we sincerely want to help investors.
 We want to show investors the good side of the financial industry.
-We believe that the best resources shouldn’t only be available to the wealthiest individuals.
+Our belief is that the best resources shouldn’t only be available to the wealthiest individuals.
 We created WMC with the vision of helping all Canadians gain access to the best financial resources in order to invest their money wisely based on informed decisions.